-One might argue the naive possibility is to assume that the SM remains valid even beyond scales at which it has been directly tested.
-There are a number of plausible reasons, particularly from the running of SM gauge coupling constants and the lifetime of the proton, to expect that a grand unification theory (GUT) could appear at a scale of 10^{14} GeV.
+In the last section we have explored the naive possibility that the SM remains valid even beyond scales at which it has been directly tested.
+However, there are a number of plausible reasons, particularly from the running of SM gauge coupling constants and the lifetime of the proton, to expect that a grand unification theory (GUT) could appear at a scale of 10^{14} GeV.
 Obviously, this GUT scale is much larger than the scale of weak interactions, which is approximately $v \sim 250$ GeV, and hence there is an energy desert all the way up a scale of 10^{14} GeV from the world of known SM particles.
 To physicists this scenario seems highly unlikely.
 On the other hand, this simplest hypothesis gives rise to a theoretical flaw: why is the Higgs boson so much lighter than the Planck mass (or a bit lower GUT scale)?
 This is one of the ways to define the "hierarchy problem" in the language of particle physics.
-One would expect that the large quantum contributions to the square of the Higgs boson mass would inevitably make the mass huge, comparable to the scale at which new physics appears, unless there is an incredible fine-tuning cancellation between the quadratic radiative corrections and the bare mass.
+One would expect that the large quantum contributions to the square of the Higgs boson mass would inevitably make the mass huge, comparable to the scale at which new physics appears, unless there is an incredible finetuning cancellation between the quadratic radiative corrections and the bare mass.
 This is actually the strongest evidence to convince ourselves that new physics should emerge at the TeV scale.